ramaiyer10990/Disaster-Response-Pipelines---Data-Scientist-Nano-Degree-Program/README.md

 File _models/train_classifier.py_:

 - Loads data from SQLite database i.e.DisasterResponse.db
-- Creates training and test datasets
+- Creates training and test datasets.
-- Builds and Trains on a text data processing and machine learning pipeline (Decision Tree classifier)
+- Builds and Trains on a text data processing and machine learning pipeline.
+(Decision Tree classifier)
-- Uses GridSearchCV to optimize parameters
+- Uses GridSearchCV to optimize parameters.
-- Score on test dataset
+- Score on test dataset.
-- Exports the cleaned data on a final model as a pickle file
+- Exports the cleaned data on a final model as a pickle file.

 <a id='flask'></a>